DevSilv/DevSilv.github.io/_posts/2018/09/01/2018-09-01-a-thought-about-gothic-3-advantages-and-bugs.md

 ## the advantages

-the advantages that i have decided to describe are the beautiful moments, in which:

-1. i think that the game play suits my needs, which contains:
+advantages that i have decided to describe are the beautiful moments, in which i think that the gameplay suits or exceeds my needs. this includes:
 - being more or less intuitive for me (it is very personal);
 - being beautiful this or that way for me;
 - letting me feel like a winner;
 - letting me empathize with heroes and the world as a whole;
-    - getting close to "reality" this or that way ("reality" as reality can be understood in a role-playing game).
+- getting close to "reality" this or that way ("reality" as reality can be understood in an RPG game).
-2. i think that the game play exceeds my needs in some way.

-i divided the advantages into three groups: game play, visual and verbal.
+i divided the advantages into three groups: gameplay, visual and verbal.

-### A. game play advantages
+### A. gameplay advantages

 1. **ascending sounds.** specifically talks and creatures sounds.